crossingts/cybersecurityfoundations/6.-practical-foundations-in-ethical-hacking/defensive-cybersecurity-technologies/firewalls/opnsense.md

 # OPNsense

-Introduction to OPNsense: What is OPNsense, a short historical background, common use cases, and popular integrations in system security design.
+This segment introduces OPNsense, exploring what is OPNsense, a short historical background, common use cases, and popular integrations in system security design.

 #### **OPNsense: The Open-Source Next-Gen Firewall**